PIM-CACHE: High-Efficiency Content-Aware Copy for Processing-In-Memory: Introduction

 UPMEM-PIM integrates low-power RISC processors, known as \emph{DRAM processing units} (DPUs), into standard DRAM DIMM modules, with each DPU managing a 64MB chunk of memory, called \emph{main RAM} (MRAM).
 This architecture provides extensive parallelism and achieves an aggregate memory bandwidth of up to $2.56$TB/s~\cite{upmem-pim}.
 Several recent works~\cite{gomez22, upmem-pim,nider21, saransh21, mpoki24} have evaluated UPMEM-PIM on real-world workloads, showcasing the large performance improvements that can be obtained with this PIM architecture.

 Yet, ironically, the UPMEM-PIM architecture suffers from a data transfer bottleneck stemming from its architectural design, which maintains separate physical address spaces for conventional DRAM and PIM memory, \ie MRAM.
 Consequently, all data processed by UPMEM's PIM DPUs must be explicitly copied from DRAM to MRAM, incurring significant overhead.
 For example, \autoref{fig:naive-va} (a) illustrates the execution times for a vector addition benchmark on two input vectors of varying sizes, comparing performance on a UPMEM-PIM-enabled system with 256 DPUs (@400Hz) to a CPU-based approach (CPUs @2.1GHz).
 The extensive parallelism of the PIM-based system allows for over a $7\times$ speedup with respect to the CPU-based approach.
 However, \autoref{fig:naive-va} (b) highlights the significant cost of copying both input vectors to the DPUs, which completely dwarfs the performance gains achieved with the PIM-based system.

-Some prior studies like~\cite{gomez22, saransh21, upmem-pim} do extensive comparisons of PIM against CPU baselines but tend to overlook this CPU-DPU copy overhead when considering the speedup achieved with DPUs.
+Past work~\cite{pim-mmu, friesel23} has identified the primary cause of this copy overhead as the inability for host to DPU data transfers to fully harness memory-level parallelism (MLP) via fine-grained interleaving across multiple DRAM chips and banks~\cite{zhang-interleaving}.
+This is because a DPU has access to a single DRAM bank, and so data destined for the DPU must be transposed to ensure it ends up in a single bank, rather than interleaved across several banks.
+Some prior studies like~\cite{gomez22, saransh21, upmem-pim} do extensive comparisons of PIM against CPU baselines but tend to overlook the CPU-DPU copy overhead when considering the speedup achieved with DPUs.
 While such approaches may be justified in specific scenarios, they are generally unrealistic~\cite{friesel23}, as kernel-only benchmarks cannot accurately reflect real-world application behaviour~\cite{bailey91, heiser-crimes}.
 Meanwhile, other studies~\cite{gilbert24,lee2024, mpoki24, friesel23, hyun24} have acknowledged this copy overhead and the scalability limitations it introduces to UPMEM's PIM architecture.

 We observe that several PIM-friendly workloads, including machine learning training~\cite{gomez-ml-pim,roy2021pim}, graph analytics~\cite{pimpam, common-graph23}, genome analysis~\cite{alser2020accelerating, ben2024dart} among others, exhibit both temporal and spatial redundancy: similar data blocks are transferred across jobs or within large datasets.
 However, the current UPMEM-PIM CPU-DPU data copy approach is \emph{content-oblivious}, transferring bytes regardless of whether identical blocks already reside in PIM memory, thereby missing an opportunity to reduce overhead.
 Our work bridges this gap by co-designing content-awareness with the memory-copy semantics of current PIM architectures like UPMEM.